MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ### Terms of use

-Your Terms of Use should be specific and applicable to your offering.
-Access to Terms of Use must not require authentication.
-Terms of Use should be hosted on your own domain.
-Terms of Use should be a secure (HTTPS) link.
+Your Terms of use should be specific and applicable to your offering.
+Access to Terms of use must not require authentication.
+Terms of use should be hosted on your own domain.
+Terms of use should be a secure (HTTPS) link.

 ### Support links